Felicious/Taiwan-Numba-ONE/README.md

 ## Acknowledgments

-- Derrick Lee, who gave tremendously useful advice on [coding best practices](link to blog?) and actively contributed to the writing of code.
+- Derrick Lee, who gave tremendously useful advice on coding best practices and actively contributed to the writing, debugging, and planning of code.